mobily-enterprises/jsonreststores/README.md

   * `RuntimeError`

 Note that the `MongoStore` module already _does_ override the **Database functions**, in order to give a working store for you to enjoy.
 Other non-db functions are set to sane defaults (e.g. permission functions always accept a request, formatErrorResponse does something pretty standard, etc. )

+# Stores

+This module is meant to be used as "containers" to database-specific code (and as little as possible of it).

+## MongoStore

+MongoStore is the first engine developed for JsonRestStores.

+# MongoStore Examples

+Here are some practical examples on how to manage basic and not-so-basic mongo stores using JsonRestStores.

+## Straight store